Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Introduction

 \begin{theorem} The family $\Gs$ of signed graphs with smallest eigenvalue at least $-\la$ has a finite forbidden subgraph characterization if and only if $\la < \la^*$. \end{theorem}

-Notice that if $\F^\pm$ is a finite forbidden subgraph characterization for $\Gs$, then the set of all-positive signed graphs in $\F^\pm$ is a finite forbidden subgraph characterization for $\Gl$.
+Notice that if $\F^\pm$ is a finite forbidden subgraph characterization of $\Gs$, then the set of all-positive signed graphs in $\F^\pm$ is a finite forbidden subgraph characterization of $\Gl$.
 Therefore, for $\la < \la^*$, \cref{thm:main2} implies \cref{thm:main1}.
 However, in \cref{sec:forb}, we still provide the complete proof of \cref{thm:main1} to illustrate the key ideas.

-As an application we prove the following result on symmetric matrices whose entries are all integers.

-\begin{corollary} For every $\la < \la^*$, there exists $n \in \N$ such that for every symmetric integer matrix $A$ whose diagonal entries are all zero, if $A$ has an eigenvalue less than $-\la$, then so does one of its principal submatrix of order at most $n$.
-However, the same conclusion does not hold for any $\la \ge \la^*$. \end{corollary}

-\cref{cor:mat} is inspired by Vijayakumar~\cite{V87}.
-He first showed that every minimal forbidden subgraph for $\G^\pm(2)$ has at most $10$ vertices, and then he proved, as an application, a quantitative version of \cref{cor:mat} in a special case --- for $\la = 2$ the natural number $n$ can be as small as (but no smaller than) $10$.